Alfred A. Thorne

 Alfred Athiel Thorne, generally known as A. A. Thorne (14 August 1871 – 23 April 1956), was an educator, politician, writer, pioneering trade unionist, and human rights advocate in British Guiana (now Guyana).
 He has been described as a titanic figure in the political and social history of colonial Guyana.

-In 1894, Thorne founded the Middle School, an innovative co-educational private grammar school that provided students with a path to education, regardless of race or background.
-He served in multiple elected and appointed roles, over a 50-year period, at both the national and municipal levels, including as deputy mayor of British Guiana's capital city, Georgetown.
+In 1894, Thorne founded and led the Middle School, an innovative co-educational private grammar school that provided students with a path to education, regardless of race or background.
+He served in multiple elected and appointed roles, over a 50-year period, at both national and municipal levels, including as deputy mayor of British Guiana's capital city, Georgetown.
 He was elected for two separate terms on British Guiana's legislative body, the Combined Court.
 Thorne advocated for improved workplace safety, racial equality, democracy, and self-determination.
 He sought to unify the disparate working class communities that made up British Guiana.
 He was a lifelong journalist, columnist and newspaper letter writer.

 Early life and education

 A. A. Thorne was born on 14 August 1871 in Barbados, then a British West Indies colony, to Louisa Jane Alleyne and Samuel Athiel Thorne, a schoolmaster in Barbados.
 A. A. Thorne completed his early education at the Lodge School, then graduated from Codrington College in St. John, Barbados.
-Between 1875 and 1965 Codrington was affiliated to Durham University, England, with the Barbados college maintaining a classical studies faculty until 1955, to feed into classics and theology degrees awarded by Durham.
-Thorne subsequently earned both his Bachelor's and Masters degrees at Durham.
-He was reputedly the first person of African descent to earn both degrees conferred by the same British university.
+Between 1875 and 1965, Codrington College was affiliated to Durham University, England, with the Barbados college maintaining a classical studies faculty until 1955, to feed into classics and theology degrees awarded by Durham.
+Thorne subsequently earned both his Bachelor's and Masters degrees at Durham University in England after his school examination results were recognized with the award of an academic scholarship.
+He is believed to be the first person of African descent to have earned both degrees, as conferred by a British university.

 In 1890, while still a teenager, Thorne challenged the Barbados Board of Education regarding the award of the Barbados Scholarship.
 This would have financially assisted Thorne at Durham, as well as an academic recognition that was described as highly prestigious.
 Thorne felt that he should have been awarded the scholarship, based on his examination results, but the Board awarded it to someone else, and sources imply this was a white student.
 Though Thorne lost a legal battle on this point, but the resultant outcry led to a change in the way the Barbados Scholarship was awarded.
 Thereafter the awarded scholarship was selected and named by Cambridge University's examiners, and solely on merit.